 url value is the destination where the new website is available locally.
 The

 credentials-file value can be copied from the output of the last command where you created the Tunnel.

 url: http://localhost:1313tunnel: 5157d321-5933-4b30-938b-d889ca87e11bcredentials-file: /Users/username/.cloudflared/5157d321-5933-4b30-938b-d889ca87e11b.json

 Run Cloudflare Tunnel

 At this point, you have created and configured your Cloudflare Tunnel connection.
-You can now .
-Running the Tunnel will create connections to Cloudflare’s edge.
+You can now run the Tunnel to create connections to Cloudflare’s edge.
 Those connections will not respond to traffic, yet.
 You’ll add DNS records in the next step to share the resource across the Internet.

 $ cloudflared tunnel run